 - Spread boursin herb cheese spread around the center of puff pastry.
 Top the cheese spread with the mushroom and onion mixture.

 - Securely, fold up excess sides of puff pastry around the mushroom mixture.
-Spread evening across the center and sprinkle the top with remaining shredded cheese.
+Sprinkle the top with the remaining 1/2 cup of shredded cheese.

-- Brush exposed crust with egg wash Add galette to oven to bake for 40 min.
-Transfer to baking rack and let cool for 10 minutes before garnishing and serving.
+- Brush exposed pastry crust with egg wash.
+Add galette to oven to bake for 40 min or until galette crust is golden and crispy.
+Transfer galette to abaking rack and let cool for 10 minutes before garnishing and serving.

 - To a small skillet over medium-high heat add balsamic vinegar and sugar and boil.
 Reduce liquid by half to a thick syrup, approximately 10 minutes, stirring occasionally.